DavidSchanzer/Sql-Server-DBA-Toolbox/README.md

 [*Back to top*](#header1)

 ### Availability Groups
-- Configure Read-Only Routing for an Availability Group
 - Failover all Availability Groups
 - Manually add database to an AG - needed for databases with a database master key
 - Read-only routing url generation script